S2se/S2se.github.io/_posts/2024-09-06-feature-extraction2.markdown

 3. To maintain their reputation as an innovation leader, Ericsson cannot afford to waste time on these outdated, manual approaches for feature extraction.

 ### Approach 1
-1. Web crawling: Get the text from Whirpool website.
+1. Web crawling: Get the text from Whirlpool website.

 ```python
 import requests